susam/emacs4cl/README.md

 ### Colorful Parentheses

-The default colors that Rainbow Delimiters chooses for the nested parentheses are too subtle to easily recognize the matching pair of parentheses.
+The default colors that the Rainbow Delimiters package chooses for the nested parentheses are too subtle to easily recognize the matching pair of parentheses.
 Some Lisp programmers like to customize the colors to make the parentheses look more colorful.
 This section shows one way to do this.

   - This is necessary to use the various Rainbow Delimiters faces that appear in the next point.